Food Assistance June 25, 2020

 Food Assistance Summer Schedule

 10:00 am to 12:00 pm

 @ Gideon Welles School, 1029 Neipsic Road, Auditorium/Gymnasium side entrance

-*Monday/Wednesday is 2 breakfast and 2 lunches per child.
-Friday is 1 breakfast and 1 lunch per child.
+*Monday is 2 breakfasts and 2 lunches per child.
+Wednesday is 3 breakfasts and 3 lunches per child.

 Welcome to Glastonbury Public Schools Food Services!